Building a Machine Learning Development Environment

 (omitted)

-If you used venv, register a kernel to Jupyter and name it.
+If you’re using venv, register a kernel for Jupyter and name it:

 1